Wondering if your toddler is ready to transition to one nap? Learn when to drop that second nap plus get essential tips for a smooth process.

 Every child has different sleep needs.
 While most toddlers tend to drop to one nap around 14-18 months old, this doesn’t mean your child has to follow suit.

-Instead, follow your child’s cues and whether they point to his readiness to transition to one nap.
-You might feel he’s ready when he:
+Instead, follow her cues and whether they point to her readiness to transition to one nap.
+You might feel she’s ready when she:

 - Doesn’t nap well for one nap, especially for five consecutive days